Age of consent in Europe: History

 Male homosexuality had been illegal under § 175 regardless of age since 1872.
 Female homosexuality was not prosecuted.
 In West Germany, male homosexuality was legalised in 1969.
 The age of consent was set to 21 years and reduced to 18 years in 1973.
-Only men of 18 or older could be offenders and courts could refrain from punishment if the offender was not yet 21.
+Only men of 18 or older could be offenders, and courts could refrain from punishment if the offender was not yet 21.
 In East Germany, the criminal code was supplemented in 1957 by a provision that allowed the waiving of prosecution if no harm had been done to socialist society by the unlawful act.
 Concerning § 175, this meant that male homosexual acts were prosecuted only if they involved minors, which meant persons under 18.
 The new criminal code of 1968 officially legalised homosexuality and in § 151, which now was gender-neutral, criminalised only homosexual acts of adults with minors.
-In 1987 the GDR supreme court ruled homosexuality was a variant of sexual behaviour just as heterosexuality.
+In 1987 the GDR supreme court ruled that homosexuality was a variant of sexual behaviour, on a par with heterosexuality.
 In 1989 § 151 was repealed and § 149 amended to include any sexual orientation.

 After German reunification, according to the Unification Treaty of 1990, the § 149 code section stayed in force for the territory of the former GDR, and in West Germany, § 175 and § 182 were no longer enacted.
 West German lawmakers also saw the need for gender- and sexual-orientation-neutrality, and for rebalancing sexual self-determination with the protection of minors.
-In the ensuing 1994 reform, the minimum age of 14 for all of Germany was kept, and in building on legal traditions of both states, sexual acts committed by a person above 21 with a minor under 16 involving exploitation of the minor's individual lack of capacity for sexual self-determination were made punishable in new § 182. § 175 was abolished.
+In the ensuing 1994 reform, the minimum age of 14 for all of Germany was kept, and in building on legal traditions of both states, sexual acts committed by a person above 21 with a minor under 16 involving exploitation of the minor's individual lack of capacity for sexual self-determination were made punishable in a new § 182. § 175 was abolished.
 In general, the need for a complaint from the former West German law was kept, but in the case of special public interest, the offence was made prosecutable ex officio, as had been the case in East German law.